Do you want your business to rank higher in search engines such as Google or Bing? Focussing on local SEO might be the golden ticket for you.

 5. Update your URLs for SEO

 A crucial part of your local SEO audit includes paying stark attention to your URLs.
-Consider the URL shown below for a hypothetical business website.

 Since it does not describe exactly what the business page is about, search engines consider this as spam and tend to rank them significantly lower.